HeshanKarunaratne/cka/README.md

   2. Service Accounts - Used by an application
     eg: Prometheus uses kubernetes service account to pull the kubernetes api for performance metrics, jenkins to deploy application to kubernetes cluster

-- When a service account is created, it creates a token and you can use this token as a Bearer token when making API calls to kubernetes cluster
+- When a service account is created, it creates a token, and you can use this token as a Bearer token when making API calls to kubernetes cluster
 - Kubernetes mount default service account to pods automatically

 ```cmd